nellyganza/Elysee-CapstoneProject/README.md

 ## Setup

-- clone the repository using `git clone https://github.com/kwizeraelvis/teamwork.git`
+- clone the repository using `git clone https://github.com/nellyganza/Elysee-CapstoneProject.git`
-- Move into project directory using `cd teamwork`
+- Move into project directory using `cd capstoneproject`
 - Install neccesary packages using `npm install`
 - Build the source using `npm run build`
 - Start the server using `npm run start`